madgik/detexa/README.md

 Optional: Implement your own functions in a funcs directory and give it as a terminal parameter.

-The natively supported functions are stored in DETEXA/functions/[row/aggregate/vtable] directory.
+The natively supported functions are stored in DETEXA/functions/[row/aggregate/vtable] directories.